ducblog/goyllo.github.io/_posts/seo/seo technical/2015-06-12-seo-technical-proper-guide-on-robots-txt.markdown

     User-agent: Googlebot
     Disallow: /files/file-name.txt

-So Google does not crawl that file only on your website.
+So Google does not crawl that file only on your website, but it can crawl other files from same 'files' directory.

 ## Where to place robots.txt ##